Long-range models in 1D revisited: Long-range Bernoulli percolation

 where the first inequality is due to the FKG inequality, and the second to a sum-integral comparisons (together with the assumption that $C$ is large enough) using the following estimate

-The first inequality is due to the fact that either there is an open edge in $\omega\setminus\{x,y\}$ between $[x-R,x+R)$ and $[y-R,y+R)$, or the two events are independent.The second is due to the choice of $R$ given by \eqref{eq:ojs}. \end{proof}
+The first inequality is due to the fact that either there is an open edge in $\omega\setminus\{x,y\}$ between $[x-R,x+R)$ and $[y-R,y+R)$, or the two events are independent.
+The second is due to the choice of $R$ given by \eqref{eq:ojs}.
+The strict inequality in \eqref{eq:3a} is important in the computation leading to \eqref{eq:3}: it allows us to ``absorb'' all the constants by a sufficiently large choice of $C$. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:main perco}(ii)] Fix $\beta,\lambda,\theta>0$ such that $\theta(\beta,\lambda)<\theta$ and $\beta\theta^2<1$.
 Let $C_0$ as in Lemma~\ref{lem:2}, and pick $C \ge C_0$ such that Setting $K_n:=C^nC_0$ ($n\ge0$), \eqref{eq:17} applied to $K=K_n$ and $C$ implies that for every $n\ge 0$,